8ta4/blog/drafts/Seeking a tool to automate my >10% reply rate outreach process without sacrificing quality.md

 1. An agent generates multiple drafts.
 A separate agent, acting as the prospect and blind to my internal goals, evaluates them to find the most persuasive one.
 This process loops until the output can't be improved.

-1. The winning draft is passed to another agent for a single pass to check facts and fix formatting, while preserving the core creative substance.
+1. The winning draft is passed to another agent for a single pass to check facts and fix formatting, while preserving the substance.

-1. A final agent reviews the polished draft and makes a strategic call, outputting one of three decisions: `GO`, `DEFER`, or `DISQUALIFY`.
+1. A final agent reviews the polished draft and makes a strategic call, outputting one of `go`, `defer`, or `disqualify`.

 I know this blueprint is a Rube Goldberg machine, and I've fallen in love with a technical problem.